aws-samples/amazon-gamelift-unity/README.md

 1. Install Unity by running the downloaded installer.

-1. You will also need Visual Studio 2013 or 2017.
+1. You will also need Visual Studio 2013 or 2017, along with Visual Studio tools for .NET Desktop Environment.
 There should be no other environment required.

 1. Open a command window and change directory to the build directory: